-Teresa Giudice and her boyfriend, Luis Ruelas of Allendale, have reportedly bought a $3.35 million home in the Morris County town of Montville.
+Teresa Giudice and her boyfriend Luis Ruelas have reportedly bought a new house in Montville, Morris County, for $2.25 million.
 TMZ first detailed the transaction, with the outlet reporting that Ruelas has plunked down the cash for the home where Giudice will likely act as the property manager.

 The home, which is referred to as Clarence Manor, sits on over 5.6 acres of land and includes 7,728 square feet of indoor living space.
 Built in 2006, the mansion was modeled after Thomas Kinkade’s “Beyond Summer Gate” painting.